Lake Tahoe Casinos

 Bill Harrah at Lake Tahoe

-Harrah's Tahoe - Opened in 1957 Bill Harrah was already a successful casino operator in Reno when he expanded to Lake Tahoe.
-The expansion is a little confusing, because, over the years, the Harrah's name graced both sides of Highway 50 at Stateline.
-Hopping from spot to spot was a pattern Harrah had used in Reno,...
-Continue Reading →
+Harrah’s Tahoe – Opened in 1957 Bill Harrah was already a successful casino operator in Reno when he expanded to Lake Tahoe.
+His early ventures, including expanding the Harrah’s name along Highway 50 at Stateline, showcase his innovative approach and determination and can inspire interest in Nevada’s gambling history.
+Hopping from spot to spot was … Read more

 George’s Gateway Club at Lake Tahoe

-This has always been one of my favorite photos of George's Gateway Club because it sets the time in casino history so well.
+This has always been one of my favorite photos of George’s Gateway Club because it captures a moment in casino history so well, emphasizing the building’s connection to Lake Tahoe’s past.
 The cars show their age, and the simple fact that you could park right next to the building is significant to me.
-The early '50s presented a simpler way of life -...
-Continue Reading →
+The early … Read more